pleets/laravel-paypal/README.md

 Pleets\LaravelPayPal\Providers\PayPalServiceProvider::class
 ```

-Add the PayPal SDK to your blade template as follows
+Add the PayPal SDK to your blade templates as follows

 ```blade
 @include('laravel-paypal::subscriptions.sdk')